StefanOfficial/Win-Activator/README.md

 # Win-Activator
-This method works with Windows XP and later versions.
+This method works with Windows 7 and later versions.

 ## Script Role